Commercialisation of Research

 - Assist in formulating invention disclosures, and processing Patent Applications

-- Evaluate, in cooperation with other Institute staff and outside experts as appropriate:
+- Evaluate, in cooperation with other university staff and outside experts as appropriate:

 - The commercial potential of Intellectual Property